 Fortunately, as a result of getting an actuarial science degree, I discovered one major benefit of it.
 That is that I was able to take specific courses that taught me the concepts that are tested on the first several actuarial exams (more about those later).
 This put me in a really good position to pass them because I had been exposed to all the material beforehand.

 However, this same benefit could be gained just by using your electives to take actuarial science related courses.
 And, generally the study materials available for the exams do a good job of explaining all the concepts.
 This post that I wrote goes into lots more detail about what actuarial science is and why I believe you shouldn’t major in it.

 The second step that you’ll need to complete in order to become an actuary is to pass two actuarial exams.
-For most people, the first two exams are Exam P and Exam FM.
+For most people, the first two exams are Exam P and Exam FM which are offered through the Society of Actuaries.
 Here’s a post on how to decide which one to write first because the order doesn’t really matter here.

 If you’re not sure how actuarial exams work, you should read this super-detailed post that I wrote about them.
 It includes everything you could possibly want to know about the exams.
 It’s an excellent resource for anyone just starting out.

 Anyway, each actuarial exam is a big time commitment.
 For most people it takes anywhere from 3-6 months to fully prepare for just one exam.
 There are 10 exams in total so you can imagine how much dedication you need to have in order to become a certified actuary.

 The pass rate for Exam P and FM is usually between 40% and 50%.
 That means that only 40% – 50% of candidates pass each sitting.
 They need to earn a grade of about 70% in order to pass.

 Most people that decide that they want to be an actuary while they’re still in college or university end up graduating with at least 1 – 2 exams passed.